Skip to main content

 Working Group: Haley Tucker (chair), Alex Boys, Linda Braden, Rafe Steinhauer, William Ren

-Objective: Ensure all of Thayer's physical and digital resources are inclusive and accessible.
+Objective: Ensure that all of Thayer's physical and digital resources are inclusive, accessible, and supportive of the needs of the entire community.

 Milestones

-• Began looking at how to bring menstrual products to all restrooms, in alignment with Dartmouth-wide policies.
+• Initiated efforts to expand access to menstrual products in all restrooms, aligning with Dartmouth-wide policies.

-• Started developing an inclusive communications plan focused on sharing events and activities online, setting the stage for continued progress.
+• Started developing an inclusive communications plan to strengthen how events and activities are shared online, laying the groundwork for continued progress.

-• Launched "FAQs about Teaching at Thayer" that features short videos with Thayer colleagues addressing common questions, such as Professor Sol Diamond's insights on teaching within a 10-week term.
-To streamline access to these resources, we also created a dedicated Canvas site that organizes both the workshop materials and the FAQ content in one centralized location.
+• Launched Teaching at Thayer FAQs, a series of short videos featuring faculty insights—such as Professor Sol Diamond's guidance on teaching within a 10-week term—and created a dedicated Canvas site to centralize workshop materials and FAQ content in one accessible location.

 Recruitment & Retention